Follow our 10 step strategy to market your rural business

 We start by knowing your why.
 I’ve written about this before in I believe in supporting businesses.
 In his TED Talk Simon Sinek explained that most businesses know what they do, some know how they do what they do – most however don’t know why they do what they do.
 Simon stresses that people don’t buy what you do, they buy why you do it.

-Before you read any more, watch the shortened version of Simon’s TED Talk, it will be 5 minutes of your time well spent.
+Before you read any more, watch Simon’s TED Talk, it will be 18 minutes of your time well spent.

 2. Write down your values